osg-htc/docs/docs/release/osg-23.md

     -   If you are running OSG-supported software (e.g., HTCondor, XRootD), update to the new version of `osg-ca-certs`.

-    -   If you are running unsupported, java-based software (e.g., dCache) with `osg-ca-certs`, install `osg-ca-certs-java` instead of `osg-ca-certs`.
+    -   If you are running non-OSG-supported, Java-based software (e.g., dCache) with `osg-ca-certs`, install `osg-ca-certs-java` instead of `osg-ca-certs`.
-        `osg-ca-certs-java` is compatible with java-based software but does not include the aforementioned fix.
+        `osg-ca-certs-java` is compatible with Java-based software but does not include the aforementioned fix.

 ### **November 2, 2023:** IGTF 1.124, CVMFS 2.11.2, cvmfs-x509-helper 2.4
 -   CA certificates based on [IGTF 1.124](http://dist.eugridpma.info/distribution/igtf/current/CHANGES)